imec-idlab/OpenMote-CC2538-Sniffer/README.md

 The captured packets can either be monitored **real-time** in Wireshark or be written to a pcap file.

-The program that runs on the computer side is **cross-platform** and has been tested on Windows, Linux and Mac OS X.
+The python script that runs on the computer side is **cross-platform** and has been tested on Windows, Linux and Mac OS X.

 ## Installing dependencies
 The software that runs on the computer uses python, so if you are a windows user you must first install this if you haven't already.
 The code has been written to be compatible with both python 2 and 3, so which version you have doesn't really matter.